PedroGaya/hellblazers/quickstart-sections/spreads/gm/05-challenges.md

 - **Traits**: Qualities they have with strong narrative impact, inflicting thorns, denying permissions, or changing vantage.
 - **Moves**: Suggested _impact moves_ they might make.
 These are examples, not limitations.
 - **Fail States**: A trigger that signals the challenge failed, like a competing timer pool or a specific event.
 It prompts _Lock It In_.
+- **Bonus Tension**: Two bonus tension, to be spent only on this challenge's moves.

 Interpret these short, evocative phrases as it fits the situation.
 Keep your own created challenges similarly brief and flexible.
 Some uses: